warp-tech/warpgate-docs/docs/sso.md

 ### OIDC audience verification

 Normally, the OIDC provider should issue a token that is only valid for Warpgate itself.
-If this is not possible, you have two options:
+If this is not possible, you have two options (for `custom` providers only):

 * Explicitly whitelist additional trusted audiences: